Esmaeel-Hilal/Deep-Learning---Computer-Vision/Enhancing Food Classification with Two-Stage Fine-Tuning in EfficientNet/README.md

 Note: These steps can be accomplished using a single method in the TensorFlow framework.

-## Two-Stage Fine-Tuning:
+## Two-Stage Transfer Learning:
-In this project, fine-tuning was applied to enhance the model's performance, following a two-stage approach.
+In this project, transfer learning was applied to enhance the model's performance, following a two-stage approach.

-The fine-tuning was performed in two steps:
+The Transfer Learning was performed in two steps:
-1. Freezing the backbone model and training the entire model for 15 epochs.
+1. Feature Extraction: by freezing the backbone model and training the entire model for 15 epochs.
-2. Unfreezing the backbone and continuing training for 10 more epochs, following the approach proposed in the ULMFit paper.
+2. Fine-Tunning: by unfreezing the backbone and continuing training for 10 more epochs, following the approach proposed in the ULMFit paper.

 Note:
 Based on a Keras tutorial on Image Classification via Fine-Tuning with EfficientNet (link provided in the resources section):
-- The BatchNormalization layers must remain frozen during unfreezing.
+- **The BatchNormalization layers must remain frozen during unfreezing**.
 If set to trainable, the accuracy of the first epoch after unfreezing will drop significantly.
-- Each block must be turned on or off in its entirety because the architecture includes a shortcut from the first layer to the last in each block.
+- **Each block must be turned on or off in its entirety** because the architecture includes a shortcut from the first layer to the last in each block.
 Disabling parts of a block can significantly degrade the model's performance.

 This adjustment was crucial.
 After applying these guidelines, my model surpassed the performance of the DeepFood model.
-Prior to following this note, the model couldn’t exceed 76% accuracy.
+Prior to following this note, **the model couldn’t exceed 76% accuracy**.

-### Stage 1 – feature extraction:
+### Stage 1 – Feature Extraction:
 - EfficientNetB0 was utilized as a feature extraction layer by excluding its top layer and freezing all the other layers to prevent weight modification.
 - A dense layer with 101 neurons and a "softmax" activation function was used as the output layer.
 - The model was saved using the checkpoint callback for future fine-tuning or model restoration.

-After training the model for only 15 epochs, which took about 2 hours, the model achieved an accuracy of 73.73% on the test set.
+After training the model for only 15 epochs, which took about 2 hours, the model achieved **an accuracy of 73.73%** on the test set.

-### Stage 2 – transfer learning – fine-tuning:
+### Stage 2 – Fine-tuning:
 EfficientNetB0's layers were unfrozen for fine-tuning (except the BatchNormalization layers).

 After training the model for another 10 epochs, it took approximately 4 hours and 30 minutes.
-The model achieved an accuracy of 80.66% on the test set, surpassing the Deepfood model’s accuracy.
+The model achieved **an accuracy of 80.66% on the test set**, surpassing the Deepfood model’s accuracy.

 **Mission accomplished!**